oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

 ## Task 6: Add CA root certificate and database server certificate to database wallet.

 1. After generating the signed DB user certificate, import it to the DB wallet.
-In this step, you will see that the DB wallet moves from a "requested certificate" to a "user certificate".
+In this step, you will see that the DB server user certificate changes from a "requested certificate" to a "user certificate".

     ````
     <copy>./tls_import_signed_cert.sh</copy>